WICG/webcomponents/proposals/html-modules-proposal.md

 > ```

 **Solution:**
-We propose that all scripts in HTML Modules are automatically module scripts regardless of *type* attribute.
+If when parsing an HTML Module a script without `type="module"` is encountered, this will be considered a parse error that causes creation of the module to fail.
+Thus, an HTML Module can contain only module scripts.
 ES6 Modules don't pollute the global scope, as only explicitly exported variables are accessible.

 #### 2. Parse blocking with inline script